Content ARCs: Decentralized Content Rights in the Age of Generative AI: Findings

 {\bf Royalty or Event based models}.
 Smart contracts automate royalty distribution whenever a licensed work is accessed, replicated, or used in AI pipelines.
 For instance, NFTs that represent licenses and encode licensing terms in associated SCs can trigger a micropayment to the content owner each time a dataset is downloaded or a derived asset is sold \cite{Collomosse2024}.

 {\bf Attribution-Driven Payouts.} The training datasets responsible for creating AI models can be described via provenance metadata attached to models, raising the opportunity to pay royalties to contributors for use of the model \eg when synthetic assets are generated \cite{Collomosse2024}.
-For Generative AI the scale of such datasets runs into the billions, presenting a challenge to fractional compensation.
+However, for Generative AI the scale of such datasets runs into the billions, presenting a challenge to fractional compensation.
 Data attribution can help identify the subset of training data most influential in a given synthetic asset, to target payout.
 Several techniques have measured attribution as visual correlation between output and training data \cite{Balan2023,wang2023evaluating}.
 Yet correlation does not equal causation.
-Invisible watermarking of training data has been explored for causative attribution in ProMark\cite{asnani2024promark} to measure which mixture of watermarks exists in the output, but does not yet scale to billions of data items.
-Analytic approaches like Shapley values \cite{wang2024economic} are also causative but have yet to be demonstrated at a scale needed for generative AI.
+Causative methods have been proposed, such as invisible watermarking in ProMark\cite{asnani2024promark} to measure which mixture of watermarks exists in the output, as well as Shapley value-based analytics \cite{wang2024economic}, however neither scales to billions of data items.
+Scaling causative attribution to billion-scale datasets for GenAI models remains an open research challenge in the development of royalty mechanisms for GenAI.

 {\bf Non-Financial Incentives.} Beyond direct monetary remuneration, compensation may include access to AI tools, promotional visibility (\eg search ranking reward), future licensing discounts or community incentives.